UCI-GDIM32-W25/in-class-activities-TianchengLiRed/README.md

 Tiancheng Li, Allen Hu, Yaokun Wan.

 ### Activity 3

+Player can notice that which gameobjects they can interact with, but players dont know how to interact with it, which key they should press to interact with.
+The Same Key E represent different function, sometimes create conflict in the game, feedbacks after players interaction was unclear, sometimes player cant even know what happened after they interact with gameobjects.

 ### Acticity 4

 1. implement tasck choose and aceept function in game.